It’s chic, it’s sustainable and it’s trendy. But it’s not in everyone’s closet, yet. Here’s why I think ethical fashion isn’t selling well

 Indeed, we can argue that thanks to PETA’s shaming tactics and informational campaigns, cruelty-free beauty is one of the fastest growing markets.
 Yet their core agenda is very black and white: animal cruelty is bad, full stop.

 Secondly, we need to acknowledge that price is important to consumers.
 Ethical fashion is innately more expensive, since it pays workers a living wage.
 What does the buyer get for that premium, from a selfish point of view?
-It should come with prestige, and that can be granted by better marketing.
+Ethical fashion should come with prestige.
+And that can be granted by better marketing.

 Finally, it’s a fact that we dress to impress and be accepted by others.
 If fast fashion is associated with social ostracisation, ethical fashion will move ahead.